weilu/cb-helloblock/README.md

 #### Addresses.Transactions

-**Parameters**: Array of addresses, minimum block height
+**Parameters**: Array of addresses, (optional) minimum block height

-Returns a array of transaction summaries related to this Address (as an input or output) filtered by a minimum block height.
+Returns a array of transaction summaries related to this Address (as an input or output).
+Filtered by a minimum block height.

 ``` javascript
 [